redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

     # role_allow_delete = True

 Change the above suffixes to reflect the IdM installation (i.e. dc=example,dc=com).
 Note that this configuration uses the `rdoadmin` account created above to authenticate Keystone to IPA.
 If a different account was created for that purpose above, change the `user` and `password` value in the configuration file.

+If you wish to only use Users and Groups from IPA in a read only manner, and manage assignments in SQL the configuration file can be significantly simplified.
+Since LDAP is read only, you don't have to provide a user or password for the admin: it will do an anonymous bind instead.
+Since a user added from Keystone would not be a valid IPA user, a user should only be added via the IPA API.

+    [assignment]
+    driver = keystone.assignment.backends.sql.Assignment

+    [identity]
+    driver = keystone.identity.backends.ldap.Identity

+    [ldap]
+    url = ldap://ipa01.example.com
+    user_tree_dn=cn=users,cn=accounts,dc=ipa,dc=cloudlab,dc=freeipa,dc=org
+    user_id_attribute=uid
+    group_tree_dn=cn=groups,cn=accounts,dc=ipa,dc=cloudlab,dc=freeipa,dc=org

 Here are some possible variations on the configuration values above: